-Race Around Australia (RAA) is a virtual physical activity challenge where teams and schools race each other around the coast of Australia.
+RAA is a virtual physical activity challenge where teams and schools race side-by-side around the coast of Australia.

 Student participants complete short bursts of physical activity across the school day.
 This could be five minutes of running or walking a set course.
-Staff participants can complete a range of physical activity options across the whole week which are then converted to RAA kms.
+In the Staff race, participants can complete a range of physical activity options across the whole week which are then converted to RAA kms.
 Participants, or the coordinating teacher, log this distance into the RAA website.
 This distance is then displayed on a map tracking participants (student/staff), teams and the whole school as a larger team, racing a set course around Australia.

 When students reach certain locations, they unlock content blogs about that place.
 Currently this content is aligned with Science, Geography, History and PDHPE curriculum.
 Participants can also earn personal achievement badges and share their distances with their friends to keep them motivated.